lwjglgamedev/lwjglbook-bookcontents-leg/chapter17/chapter17.md

 As you can see the quad that has a normal texture applied gives the impression of having more volume.
 Although it is, in essence, a plain surface like the other quad, you can see how the light reflects.
 Although the code we have set up works perfectly with this example, you need to be aware of its limitations.
 The code only works for normal map textures that are created using object space coordinates.
 If this is the case we can apply the model view matrix transformations to translate the normal coordinates to the view space.

-But usually normal maps are not defined in that way, they usually are defined in the so called tangent space.
+But usually, normal maps are not defined in that way, they usually are defined in the so called tangent space.
 The tangent space is a coordinate system that is local to each triangle of the model.
 In that coordinate space the $$z$$ axis always points out of the surface.
 This is the reason why a normal map is usually bluish, even for complex models with opposing faces.

 We will stick with this simple implementation for now, but keep in mind that you must always use normal maps defined in object space.
 If you use maps defined in tangent space you will get weird results.
-In order to be able to work with them we need to setup specific matrices to transform coordinates to the tangent space.
+In order to be able to work with them, we need to setup specific matrices to transform coordinates to the tangent space.

 You can check a great tutorial on this aspect [here](https://learnopengl.com/Advanced-Lighting/Normal-Mapping)